 If you have very sensitive teeth or are allergic to hydrogen peroxide, you should avoid using teeth whitening procedures involving this bleaching agent.
 Teeth whitening is not recommended for those before the age of sixteen due to their enlarged tooth nerves that make them more prone to inflammation and side effects.

-If you have sensitive teeth, receding gums or defective teeth restorations, you should consult your dentist prior to any teeth whitening treatment.
+If you have sensitive teeth, receding gums or defective teeth restorations, you should consult your dentist in canberra prior to any teeth whitening treatment.